-Repeat button: turn on note repeat

-Change the repetition rate to the specified note subdivision
+- Repeat button: turn on note repeat - Change the repetition rate to the specified note subdivision

 By pressing the Accent button, the pads velocity will be fixed to a defined level.
 By default, this is set to full velocity (127).
 However, you can change this to any value you like.
-In order to do so, press the Layout button.
+In order to do so, press the Scale button followed by Shift.
 Adjust the current accent velocity by turning encoder 7.